GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 #### Configure static or dynamic routing protocol to route traffic into the IPsec tunnel

-BGP is used within the tunnel to exchange prefixes between the GCP and the ASR 1000 router.
+BGP is used within the tunnel to exchange prefixes between the GCP and the ISR 1000 router.
 The GCP will announce the prefix corresponding to your Cloud.

 BGP timers are adjusted to provide more rapid detection of outages.

 To advertise additional prefixes to GCP, copy the "network" statement and identify the prefix you wish to advertise.
-Make sure the prefix is present in the routing table of the ASR 1000 with a valid next-hop.
+Make sure the prefix is present in the routing table of the ISR 4000 with a valid next-hop.

     router bgp 65001
      bgp log-neighbor-changes